terryyin/rubygem_digger/notebook/Paper.md

 ### Distributed Computing

 There are twenty billion lines of code in the RubyGems database.
-After removing the less frequently updated gems, taking only one version per month and remove the unwanted months, there are still nearly a billion lines of code to be scanned by the static analyzers.
-It will take days to proceed one round of computing, and an update to the static analyzing configuration might need to go through the process several times.
-In fact, as I'm doing the EDA, I had to run through the process tens of times to retrieve new data and fix bugs.
+After removing the less frequently updated gems, considering only one version per month and removing unwanted months, there is still nearly a billion lines of code to be processed by static analyzers.
+It would take several days to process this data once.
+An update of the static analyzis configuration might require to go through the whole data processing several times.
+In fact, since this work was done as exploratory data analysis, I had to run through the process tens of times to retrieve new data and fix bugs.

 A simple client/server style distributed computing system has been developed to accelerate the computing using Ruby on Rails.

 ### Output of the data processing and cleaning

-The processed data will be put to a JSON file that contains the spec for labeling, information about every gem including its label, version and all the metrics from the static analyzers.
+The processed data will be stored in a JSON file that contains the spec for labeling, information about every gem including its label, version and all the metrics from the static analyzers.

 For each labeling spec, two JSON files will be generated.
-One contains only the last version of the gem; the other contains multiple versions.
-The first one is used to do machine learning on static data; the latter one is for mining the dynamic data.
-To load the first JSON file:
+One containing only the last version of the gem; the other containing multiple versions.
+The first one is used for machine learning based on static data; the latter one is for mining the dynamic data.
+Loading data from the first JSON file is done as
+follows:

 ```python
 from learner2 import RubygemLearner, Trainer